 Constant rate infusions are a way to continuously give pain medication through an intravenous catheter.
 This keeps the patients comfortable after an extensive surgery, which can include: orthopedics, abdominal exploratories, and cystotomies.

 Local anesthetic blocks are injections that block pain to a specific area providing a local loss of sensation.
 There are a number of different blocks that can be performed.
-We regularly do blocks on spays and neuters, dental extractions, abdominal surgeries, and feline declaw surgery.
+We regularly do blocks on spays and neuters, dental extractions, and abdominal surgeries.